SinisterSup/CompProgramming_CodingNinjas/CodeZen QBank & Ans/MomosMarket.md

 3 2
 ###### Explanation:
 Shreya visits the "Momos Market" for only one day.
 She has 11 INR to spend.
 She can buy 3 momos, each from the first 3 shops.
-She would 9 INR (2 + 1 + 6) for the same and hence, she will save 2 INR.
+She would give 9 INR (2 + 1 + 6) for the same and hence, she will save 2 INR.

 ````